 Do you want to be on the front lines as a solid waste management consultant – solving problems and lending your expertise to benefit the environment and build great communities?
-We are currently looking for professionals interested in joining our dynamic and entrepreneurial team as Project Engineer, Consultant I and Consultant II.
+We are currently looking for solid waste management professionals interested in joining our dynamic and entrepreneurial team for the following positions:

 Kent County, MI Sustainable Business Park Updates

-Kent County, MI has set a bold goal to divert 90% of County-generated trash that goes to landfills by 2030.
-Building a Sustainable Business Park is an essential part of reaching that goal, helping to significantly reduce trash buried in landfills and attract investment and jobs from companies that can convert waste into usable products.
+Kent County, MI has set a bold goal to divert 90% of County-generated trash that goes to landfills by 2030 and building a Sustainable Business Park is an essential part of reaching that goal.
 GBB is a proud Planning Partner of this project!
 Click here for more information and regularly updated links to the latest news and information about the park.

 Transforming Guam’s Solid Waste Management System from the Ground Up